 Background and Being Skinny as a Child

 Most of my life I have been pretty lucky.
 I could (until after being pregnant with two kids) eat pretty much anything I wanted and still stay trim.
-I have a good appetite.
+Usually, I have a good appetite.
 I eat healthy foods because I like the taste of them.
-Yes, I really do love the taste of kale of quinoa.
+Yes, I really do love the taste of kale or quinoa.
 I hardly ever binge or go overboard with my eating.
 I do happen to have a sweet tooth and indulge in cookies and candy often.

 As a young girl, I was slim and boney, but mostly fit in with the rest of the kids.
 I was active, somewhat athletic, enough not to be picked last at sports.
 Maybe times have changed, but I do not remember anyone caring too much about body image throughout most of elementary school.